Zebreu/cyspresso/README.md

 )
 ```
 ### OpenFold
-It is also possible is to use OpenFold with our modified notebook at https://githubtocolab.com/Zebreu/cyspresso/blob/main/openfoldrepresentations.ipynb
+It is also possible is to use OpenFold with our modified notebook at https://githubtocolab.com/Zebreu/cyspresso/blob/main/openfoldrepresentations.ipynb.
-Cells after the prediction cell show where to find the embeddings, e.g. `all_results['results']['single']`
+Cells after the prediction cell show where to find the embeddings, e.g. `all_results['results']['single']`.
+OpenFold might generate predictions more slowly than ColabFold.